mithran-gheewiz/Berkeley_ML_PA17_1_Assignment/README.md

 # Berkeley_ML_PA17_1_Assignment
 # Practical Application III: Comparing Classifiers

-Link to the Python file:
+# Link to the Jupyter Notebook:

 ## Introduction
 In this practical application, my goal is to compare the performance of the classifiers, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
 I utilized a dataset related to marketing bank products over the telephone.
 The dataset comes from the UCI Machine Learning repository link.
 The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.